fderose/reverb/README.md

 Then, all other words ordered alphabetically without respect to case.

 Language support level is Java 8 (so I can use stream functionality).

+The app.properties file contains both the oauth properties for Twitter and the apiKey for Wordnik.